crazygamesfan0-glitch/I-Ready-Utils/README.md

 No. You can use it either as a Tampermonkey userscript or directly in the browser console.

 **How do I hide the UI?**
-Ctrl+H but if you for some reason want to toggle showing/hiding it, it's Ctrl+H :>
+Ctrl+H, but if you for some reason want to toggle showing/hiding it, it's Ctrl+H :>